p4lang/behavioral-model/docs/simple_switch.md

 this vs. other possible packet operations at end of ingress.
 - `recirculate_flag`: should not be accessed directly.
 It is set by the `recirculate` action primitive and is required for the recirculate feature.
-As a remainder, `recirculate` needs to be called from the egress pipeline.
+As a reminder, `recirculate` needs to be called from the egress pipeline.
 See the "after-egress pseudocode" for the relative priority of this vs. other possible packet operations at the end of egress processing.
 - `clone_spec`: should not be accessed directly.
 It is set by the